enjaku4/rabarber/README.md

 end
 ```

-Role names are scoped by context, i.e. `admin` in a project is different from a global admin, or from an `admin` in another project.
+Role names are scoped by context, i.e. `admin` in a project is different from a global `admin`, or from an `admin` in another project.

 If you want to see all the roles assigned to a user within a specific context, you can use: